Ahma174/Meme-Tools/Read Before You Use the Script.md

 no skidding the script

-no Stealing the sound from explorer
+no Stealing the sound or the tool images from explorer

 —————————————— Version Time ———————————————